Airbus A380: Size

-In its 2000 Global Market Forecast, Airbus estimated a demand for 1,235 passenger Very Large Aircraft (VLA) with more than 400 seats: 360 up to 2009 and 875 by 2019.
+In its 2000 global market forecast, Airbus estimated demand for very large aircraft (VLA) with more than 400 seats at 1,235: 360 up to 2009 and 875 by 2019.
 In late 2003, Boeing forecast 320 "Boeing 747 and larger" passenger aircraft over 20 years, close to the 298 orders actually placed for the A380 and 747-8 passenger airliners as of March 2020.

-In 2007, Airbus estimated a demand for 1,283 VLAs in the following 20 years if airport congestion remains constant, up to 1,771 VLAs if congestion increases, with most deliveries (56%) in Asia-Pacific, and 415 very large, 120-tonne plus freighters.
+In 2007, Airbus estimated demand for 1,283 VLAs in the following 20 years if airport congestion remains constant, up to 1,771 VLAs if congestion increases, with most deliveries (56%) in Asia-Pacific, and 415 very large, 120-tonne plus freighters.
 For the same period, Boeing was estimating the demand for 590 large (747 or A380) passenger airliners and 630 freighters.
 Estimates for the total over a twenty-year period have varied from 400 to over 1,700.

 Frequency and capacity

 In 2013, Cathay Pacific and Singapore Airlines needed to balance frequency and capacity.
 China Southern struggled for two years to use its A380s from Beijing, and finally received Boeing 787s in its base in Guangzhou, but where it cannot command a premium, unlike Beijing or Shanghai.
 In 2013, Air France withdrew A380 services to Singapore and Montreal and switched to smaller aircraft.

 In 2014, British Airways replaced three 777 flights between London and Los Angeles with two A380 per day.
 Emirates' Tim Clark saw a large potential for East Asian A380-users, and criticised Airbus' marketing efforts.
 As many business travellers prefer more choices offered by greater flight frequency achieved by flying any given route multiple times on smaller aircraft, rather than fewer flights on larger planes, United Airlines observed the A380 "just doesn't really work for us" with a much higher trip cost than the Boeing 787.

 At the A380 launch, most Europe-Asia and transpacific routes used Boeing 747-400s at fairly low frequencies but, since then, routes proliferated with open skies, and most airlines downsized, offering higher frequencies and more routes.

 The huge capacity offered by each flight eroded the yield: North America was viewed as 17% of the market but the A380 never materialised as a 747 replacement, with only 15 747s remaining in passenger service in November 2017 for transpacific routes, where time zones restrict potential frequency.
-Consolidation changed the networks, and US majors constrained capacity and emphasised daily frequencies for business traffic with midsize widebodies like the 787, to extract higher yields; the focus being on profits, with market share ceded to Asian carriers.
+Consolidation changed the networks, and major US airlines constrained capacity and emphasised daily frequencies for business traffic with midsize widebodies like the 787, to extract higher yields; the focus being on profits, with market share ceded to Asian carriers.

 The 747 was largely replaced on transatlantic flights by the 767, and on the transpacific flights by the 777; newer, smaller aircraft with similar seat-mile costs have lower trip costs and allow more direct routes.

 Cabin 'densification', to lower unit costs, could aggravate this overcapacity.